 Spices are meant to be kept dry.
 So if you are sprinkling them on your food while it's still on the stove, you are breaking the cardinal rule of spice preservation, especially for fresh herbs.

-Whenever you dispense salt, pepper, oregano, or whatever else over a steamy dish, the water vapor penetrates the spice container causing mold, mildew and rot when all that extra moisture can't escape.
+Whenever you dispense salt, pepper, oregano, or whatever else over a steamy dish, the water vapor penetrates the spice container causing mold, mildew, and rot when all that extra moisture can't escape.

 12. Cut carbs, not flavor

-Simply sweat the zucchini noodles in a sauté pan to soften them before saucing it up.
+Simply sweat the zucchini noodles in a sauté pan to soften them before saucing them up.
 With the swap, you can even afford to do a fresh four-ingredient sauce with lemon juice, butter, parmesan cheese, and pepper!

 13. Don't waste peanut butter

 Do you love peanut butter, but loathe the very end of the jar?
 It's impossible to use it all, so the next time you make your instant or old-fashioned oatmeal (or even your ramen), pour it directly into the jar.

 The heat will pull the peanut butter away from the sides and flavor your quick breakfast so easily.